-6.20.
+5.21.
 The final section will, where appropriate, explain which option has been chosen and why, by reference to the preceding sections of the IA.
 The emphasis will in many cases be on the results of the assessment of costs and benefits and on consultation responses received in relation to that assessment, though the other impacts (for example distributional effects) will be taken into account where these are significant.

-- 6.21.
+- 5.22.
 The final decision will be taken in the light of Ofgem's statutory duties.
-Carrying out an IA facilitates Ofgem meeting its statutory duties by a structured way of setting out the different factors. - 6.22.
+Carrying out an IA facilitates Ofgem meeting its statutory duties by a structured way of setting out the different factors. - 5.23.
 In partial IAs Ofgem might conclude that further analysis of one or more options is the appropriate way forward, with a decision on whether to implement any of the options deferred until later in the project.

-7. Industry code IAs
+6. Industry code IAs

-- 7.1.
-Ofgem has duties in relation to the gas and electricity codes which form the basis of the core industry agreements to which all market participants must conform. - 7.2.
-The ability of code participants to propose changes in certain areas, for example in response to a changing commercial situation, is a fundamental part of the governance arrangements. - 7.3.
+- 6.1.
+Ofgem has duties in relation to the gas and electricity codes which form the basis of the core industry agreements to which all market participants must conform. - 6.2.
+The ability of code participants to propose changes in certain areas, for example in response to a changing commercial situation, is a fundamental part of the governance arrangements. - 6.3.
 The code modification process is a mechanism available to industry to propose change over a range of policy areas from supply, metering and governance to trading and transmission policy9.
-In making a decision on code modifications Ofgem is exercising a function and there may be circumstances in which the decision by Ofgem could have significant impacts and would therefore be seen as being "important".
+In making a decision on code modifications Ofgem is exercising a function and there may be circumstances in which the decision by Ofgem could have significant impacts and would therefore be seen as being "important". - 6.4.
+Ofgem recognises the need to integrate the requirement for IAs within the existing code modification process.
+We will be working with the industry on how best to achieve this.